blitzarx1/egui_graphs/README.md

 ### Basic
 #### Step 1: Setting up the ExampleApp struct.

-First, let's define the ExampleApp struct that will hold the graph elements and settings.
-The struct contains two fields: elements and settings.
+First, let's define the `ExampleApp` struct that will hold the graph elements and settings.
+The struct contains two fields: `elements` and `settings`.
 The elements field stores the graph's nodes and edges, while settings contains the configuration options for the GraphView widget.
 ```rust
 pub struct ExampleApp {
     elements: Elements,